Afarin Neyssari: Arrest

 Neyssari was arrested in Tehran's Imam Khomeini International Airport by Iran's Islamic Revolutionary Guard Corps (IRGC) on 20 July 2016 when she was boarding a plane to Italy to prepare for Bizhan Bassiri’s solo exhibition at the Venice Biennale festival.
 The exhibit was approved and certified by the Tehran Museum of Contemporary Art and the Minister of Culture.
 After putting them in handcuffs, IRGC officers began removing all works of art from the home.
 Many pieces were then taken outside and smashed.

-In January of 2018, Afarin tried to post bail.
+In January 2018, Afarin tried to post bail.
 She was told that if the Judge wanted her released, he would not have set bail so high.

 As a permanent US citizen, her release was disadvantaged by Trump's decision on the Iran Deal, as the lack of regular meetings between US and Iranian officials have been canceled.
 These meetings were the only face to face meetings the parties have, and the only opportunities for the release of the American prisoners.